 Idea generation doesn’t have to start with customers and problems.

-The real challenge, however, isn’t with idea generation, but idea validation.
+However, the real challenge isn’t idea generation but idea validation.

-While idea generation shouldn’t be constrained with a fill order, there is an optimal ideal validation order.
+While a fill order shouldn’t constrain idea generation, there is an optimal ideal validation order.

 An effective validation plan prioritizes the testing of your riskiest assumptions first.
 How do you uncover your riskiest assumptions?
 This is where a Lean Canvas, properly used, can help.

 As with jigsaw puzzles, ideas can have many different starting points.
-Irrespective of where you start though, you still need to end up with a picture that comes together (business model story).
+Irrespective of where you start, you still need to end up with a picture that comes together (business model story).

 Yes, this is the Innovator’s Bias.
 The most amazing part is that people don’t even realize they are doing this.
 So now I take a different approach.